Update: Alberta Narratives Project to be published in September 2018.

-The Global Narratives approach is based on Climate Outreach’s Narrative Workshop methodology which focuses on asking searching questions about people’s values, identity and hopes for the future.
-This methodology was published in this article for the Energy Research & Social Science journal.
+The Global Narratives approach is based on Climate Outreach’s Narrative Workshop methodology (published in peer-reviewed journal) which focuses on asking searching questions about people’s values, identity and hopes for the future.

 Next steps for the Global Narratives project